-Such multi-purpose device is a nice example of of using microcontroller for combined tasks.
-The idea of radio-clock-thermometer came up when authors car audio head-end was stolen.
-He decided to use what’s left left from car radio and build something nice.
+Such a multi-purpose device is a nice example of using a microcontroller for combined tasks.
+The idea of a radio-clock-thermometer came up when the author’s car audio head-end was stolen.
+He decided to use what’s left from the car radio and build something nice.
 So the project has started.

-The intent was to use radio module (KDC-2092) from Kewood, but somehow it didn’t respond.
-So radio chip was taken from computer radio tuner (TEA5757H) which can be easily controlled via 3 wires(DATA, Clock, Write Enable).
-Additionally mono/stereo selection input is available.
-To give more control power there was an advanced car audio signal processor TDA7407D used.
-Audio processor also can be controlled digitally via I2C interface.
-Temperature reading was implemented with DALLAS DS1820 sensor.
-As datasheet says, there can be up to 8 temperature sensors connected to one wire, but only tow were used in this project.
+The intent was to use a radio module (KDC-2092) from Kenwood, but somehow it didn’t respond.
+So radio chip was taken from a computer radio tuner (TEA5757H), which can be easily controlled via 3 wires(DATA, Clock, Write Enable).
+Additionally, mono/stereo selection input is available.
+To give more control power, there was an advanced car audio signal processor, TDA7407D, used.
+The audio processors also can be controlled digitally via the I2C interface.
+The temperature reading was implemented with the DALLAS DS1820 sensor.
+As the datasheet says, there can be up to 8 temperature sensors connected to one wire, but only two were used in this project.
 Program piece of reading temperature sensors was adapted from https://frank.bol.ucla.edu/2313Temper8.htm.

-Information is displayed on graphical LCD Powertip PE12864URT-003-IY1 128×64 with built in ST7565 controller.
+Information is displayed on graphical LCD Powertip PE12864URT-003-IY1 128×64 with a built-in ST7565 controller.
 Data on LCD is organized as follows: 128 columns and 8 rows of 8 bits as dots.
-So for one screen there are 8×128=1024 bytes = 1kB needed.
-All images and fonts were developed with Adobe PhotoShop 7.0 and made available to flash them in to AMD29F010B flash memory (or smaller AT29C512).
-Flash memory can be programmed with WillemProg or other programmer.
-Flash memory is organized as follows: in address range [0000-00FF] all necessary LCD control commands are stored, further addresses store images and fonts.
+So for one screen, there are 8×128=1024 bytes = 1kB needed.
+All images and fonts were developed with Adobe PhotoShop 7.0 and made available to flash them into AMD29F010B flash memory (or smaller AT29C512).
+Flash memory can be programmed with WillemProg or another programmer.
+Flash memory is organized as follows: in address range [0000-00FF], all necessary LCD control commands are stored, further addresses store images and fonts.

-The program for AVR Atmega8515 microcontroller is written in Assembly language for AVR Studio.
-Visual program structure is here.
-Main variable is button <Select> counter (Butt0 connected to INT0 pin).
-Depending on button press count related function is called. <+> and <-> buttons are used to increase and decrease parameter or select sub-function.
+The main variable is the button <Select> counter (Butt0 connected to INT0 pin).
+Depending on the button press count related function is called. <+> and <-> buttons are used to increase and decrease parameter or select sub-function.
 Meaning of press counter values:

 CD4049 IC is used to remove button de-bouncing.
-Using External components allow to save processing time for faster response.
-As controller goes to sleep every second, there is CD4042 IC used which remembers last stage of control pins.
-When MCU goes to sleep, ports enter high Z-impedance stage, so trigger has to keep control voltages for transistor key VT2.
+Using External components allows saving processing time for faster response.
+As the controller goes to sleep every second, there is CD4042 IC used, which remembers the last stage of control pins.
+When MCU goes to sleep, ports enter the high Z-impedance stage, so the trigger has to keep control voltages for transistor key VT2.

 Few photos of working device: